jenkinsci/opentelemetry-plugin/README.md

 ## Features

-### Monitoring of Jenkins jobs execution using distributed tracing principles
+### Monitoring and troubleshooting Jenkins jobs using distributed tracing

 * Understand where time is spent, including time spent waiting to schedule the job (time spent in the build queue)
    * The time spent in the built queue waiting for a build agent is visualised with the span "Phase : Start"